rmeloamaro/docs/docs/learning/solutions/database-management/postgres-reindex.md

 ## Pre-requisites & Environment Setup

-- Environment setup with Enterprise Runner active.
+- Environment setup with active [Enterprise Runner](/administration/runner/index.md).
-- The `psql` command must be installed on the same machine as the Enterprise Runner and be available in the default path.
+- The `psql` command must be installed on the same machine as the Enterprise Runner and available in the default path.
 - The Enterprise Runner must have access to an existing PostgreSQL instance.

-## Notes
+## Configuration
-Note: The verbose output text of the index command will be shown in red, but it does not represent a failure if the step ends in `REINDEX` or no error messages are presented.

 **Database Host Name**: The host name or IP address of the PostgreSQL server.